 The purpose of the MFT practicum is to provide an opportunity for students to apply course learning while gaining diverse practical experience in a supportive setting which offers structure and supervision.
 The practicum program requirements are based on the Minnesota Board of MFT rules and statutes as well as the current COAMFTE standards of education.
 Students will complete an off-campus practicum experience including 300 hours of client contact under the supervision of a Minnesota Board of MFT Approved or American Association of Marriage and Family Therapy Approved Supervisor (or candidate) across twelve months.
 At least 150 client contact hours of the total 300 will be relational in nature.
 On-campus practicum seminar class is facilitated by licensed marriage and family therapists who are AAMFT or Minnesota Board Approved Supervisors.
+The MFT program clinical supervisors have credentials that distinguish them from instructional faculty roles.
+Those credentials include specialization in relational/systemic supervision, state approved and/or AAMFT board approved supervisor status.
+Program clinical supervisors provide students with supervision of their clinical work and work with students during their entire practicum year.
+Instructional faculty focus on ensuring that students are meeting program and class student learning objectives (SLOs) and provide instruction in the classroom.
 See the MFT Student Canvas page for detailed definitions, expectations, processes, policies, forms, evaluation methods, and procedures of practicum.
 Additional supportive resources include the Associate/Clinical Director, Writing Center, faculty, and supervisors.